-Congressman Michael T. McCaul is currently serving his sixth term representing Texas’ 10th District in the United States Congress.
+Congressman Michael T. McCaul is currently serving his seventh term representing Texas’ 10th District in the United States Congress.

 Since he was elected in 2004, Congressman McCaul has a proven conservative voting record and has fought an uphill battle – playing a lead role in reforming Washington.